Storage

 • When no file system exists for mounting or the file system is damaged

-1. Connect to the Linux server from which to unmount the storage.
+1. Access the Linux server from which to unmount the storage.

 2. Enter the umount /mnt/a command.